Tuesday, December 31, 2024

 Amherst - Boulevard Mall, US 62; previously Jenns and Sibleys; now Macys (mall becoming Boulevard Place)

 Hamburg - McKinley Mall, NY 179; main store previously Sibleys; later Macys; now closed.
-Home store previously LL Berger.
+Home store previously L.L.
+Berger.

 Big Flats (Fisherville) - Arnot Mall, CR 35; previously Hess's; later Macys; now closed